 If you don’t want to make money from your blog, that’s fine, but in many cases, the popularity of your blog will increase as you make more money — just look at John Chow!

 A good way to increase the number of comments on your blog posts is to ask a question at the end.

 For example, you could end your blog posts with questions like:

-- If you have any other suggestions, feel free and leave a comment?
+- If you have any other suggestions, feel free to leave a comment.

 - Do you have any questions?

 Or if you want, you can do what Gary Vaynerchuk once did:

 If this post doesn’t receive 600 comments, I am going to stop blogging.
 So please comment.